dreamcatcher-tech/network/ideas/Interpulse/Protocol/Pulsecramming Datastructure referenced by pulseId.md

 Further, an index in a cram can be a pointer to pulseId:cramIndex value, so that the size of the pulseId is not repeated thruout the current DAG.

 Therefore the format in the cram should start with a 0 or a 1 indicating if it is a pointer or not.
+Or, references to other pulseIds can be stored separately, in a different array.
+The Refs is an indexed list of references to different crams.
+We could avoid the length encoding step if the refs held offset and length params if it was part of this Pulse.
+So all links would point to refs, and then refs would point to either a pulseId:refIndex or an offset:length in the Cram.